torbenconto/bambulabs_api/README.md

-Sure!
-Here's the raw text in a file format that you can easily copy and paste into a `.md` file:

 # Bambulabs API Golang Library

 This repository provides a **Golang** library to interface with **Bambulabs 3D printers** via network protocols.
 It allows easy integration of Bambulabs printers into your Go applications, providing access to printer data, control over printer features, and more.